arkency/posts/posts/2013-06-17-implementing-worker-threads-in-rails.md

 There's one peculiar thing left.
 If you happen to use logger in your worker thread and it is [BufferedLogger](http://api.rubyonrails.org/classes/ActiveSupport/BufferedLogger.html) from Rails you'll be surprised to find out some of your messages don't get logged.
 It's a [known](http://log.kares.org/2011/04/railslogger-is-not-threadsafe.html) and apparently [solved](https://github.com/rails/rails/commit/b838570bd69ff13d677fb43e79f10d6f3168c696) issue.
 If you have to support apps which didn't get the fix just remember to explicitly call [flush](http://stackoverflow.com/questions/1598494/logging-inside-threads-in-a-rails-application) on logger.

 You can see all the solutions from above applied in [chillout](https://github.com/chilloutio/chillout) gem.
+If you're interested how we're collecting metrics have look on [How to track ActiveRecord model statistics](http://blog.arkency.com/2013/06/how-to-track-activerecord-model-statistics/).
 Happy hacking!